top of page

 Why Fuse Boxes Are No Longer Recommended

-Fuse boxes lack RCD protection, meaning they cannot detect dangerous faults such as:
+Fuse boxes lack RCD protection.
+This means they cannot detect dangerous faults such as:

 • Earth leakage